Don’t become a tax resident in Spain: inquire about the Beckham Law

 A business woman that dont become tax resident in Spain thanks to Beckham Law.

-The Spanish tax system comprises a large number of taxes for citizens who spend more than 183 days in Spain and have their centre of interests here, thus becoming tax residents, as well as for those who receive income from a Spanish source by holding assets in Spanish territory.
+The Spanish tax system comprises a large number of taxes for individuals who spend more than 183 days in Spain and have their centre of economic interests in the country, thereby becoming tax residents, as well as for non-residents who receive income from Spanish sources or own assets located in Spanish territory

-Just to give you an idea, these are all the taxes you may be subject to as an individual and tax resident in Spain:
+To give you a clear idea, these are the main taxes in Spain that you may be subject to as an individual and tax resident in 2025:

 • Personal Income Tax (IRPF)